mohitbgupta-tcw/quantkit/documentations/ASSETALLOCATION.md

 #### Momentum

 The momentum strategy adheres to the principle of "Buy Low, Sell High."
 This approach selects the `top_n` securities within a rolling window of `window_size`, based on their cumulative returns.
+If the user prefers to use different window sizes for the risk and return engines, they should specify `risk_window_size` and `return_window_size` rather than `window_size`.
 By identifying and capitalizing on these high-performing assets, the momentum strategy aims to optimize investment outcomes and generate consistent returns.

 ```shell